 Full guidance can be found at teesvalley-ca.gov.uk/business/key-sectors/energy-and-renewable/rural-community-energy-fund, or please email RCEF@teesvalley-ca.gov.uk to be put in touch with our RCEF project officers.

-Starbeck community grants fund - closed for applications on 20 September
+Starbeck community grants fund - now closed for applications

-A funding opportunity for projects and individuals in the Starbeck ward.
+A funding opportunity for groups and individuals in the Starbeck ward.

 Grants are available for a host of projects - perhaps you have an idea for increasing access to voluntary clubs or improving the quality of life for local people.
 Maybe you have identified an opportunity to enhance the local area, or your group needs some new equipment.

-Groups are invited to apply for up to £1,000 and individuals up to £200
+Groups are invited to apply for up to £1,000

 Funding term: Grants are allocated on an annual basis.